tapfortap/Documentation/AndroidIntegrationGuide.md

 performance and reduces network traffic and radio usage (which mostly in increasing battery life).
 TapForTap is capped at 10MB of disk space.

-## Step 4 - Add the Activity to Your AndroidManifest.cml
+## Step 4 - Add the Activity to Your AndroidManifest.xml

 Add the following activity to your AndroidManifest.xml.
 This enables showing full screen ads.